Self-Supervised Multi-Object Tracking For Autonomous Driving From Consistency Across Timescales: Introduction

+In this work, we propose to train associations across multiple frames instead of limiting them to frame pairs, from which we enable the \gls{reid} models to learn more robust and consistent feature representations.
 We formulate \gls{subco}, a self-supervised training objective that propagates association scores along a sequence of frames and enforces consistency between the propagated association scores and the scores directly computed between the start and end frame, as depicted in \figref{fig:sequence_example}.
 Our formulation incorporates the handling of track birth and track deletions to represent full occlusion scenarios in the loss computation, which allows us to train on unfiltered raw sequences.
 In doing so, we enable the \gls{reid} model to learn temporally consistent features and handle appearance changes and partial occlusions occurring naturally in the training data.

-We perform extensive evaluations on the challenging MOT17~\cite{MOT16} and \gls{bdd} benchmarks using the YOLO-X~\cite{yolox2021} detector and ablate over varying sequence lengths as well as loss terms to quantify the influence of our proposed loss formulation.
+We perform extensive evaluations on the \gls{bdd} benchmarks as well as multi-pedestrian tracking~\cite{MOT16} using the YOLO-X~\cite{yolox2021} detector and ablate over varying sequence lengths as well as loss terms to quantify the influence of our proposed loss formulation.
 Our results show that the \gls{reid} features learned from this objective achieve the lowest number of ID switches compared to all the self-supervised baselines and reduce the overall number of ID switches by $22\%$ compared to the state-of-the-art ByteTrack~\cite{zhang2022bytetrack} architecture on the \gls{bdd} benchmark.
 These results can be attributed to the ability of our proposed method to train on longer timescales, as we found that increasing sequence lengths consistently improved the association accuracy for both driving and pedestrian tracking datasets.
 More importantly, our approach sets the new state of the art for self-supervised multi-object tracking and even performs on par with supervised tracking methods by opening up new avenues by exploiting long-term dependencies for self-supervised learning.